fcalabri/bmwg-ai-fabric-training-bench/draft-calabria-bmwg-ai-fabric-training-bench.md

 AllGather consists of a gather phase only — each accelerator contributes a shard and receives the full concatenated tensor.
 There is no reduce phase, which produces lower peak fabric load than AllReduce at equivalent message size and N.  This makes AllGather a useful baseline for isolating the gather-path fabric contribution from the combined send-and-reduce cost.

-For ring AllGather, algo_factor = (n-1)/n.
-BusBW reports MUST state this value explicitly.
-See {{test-collective}}.
+BusBW MUST be computed per the BusBW definition in {{!TERMINOLOGY}}; algo_factor is fixed per collective type and does not depend on the library's algorithm selection.
+The runtime algorithm in use MUST be verified via library tracing and documented as part of the test conditions.

 **Measurement:** Report BusBW (average, P50, P95, P99), JCT per iteration, ECN marking ratio, PFC pause count, and per-link utilization for each (message_size, N, LB_strategy) combination.

-**Reporting:** Same table format as {{allreduce-benchmark}}, with algo_factor column required.
+**Reporting:** Same table format as {{allreduce-benchmark}}, with the "Algorithm (verified)" column required.
 Report BusBW efficiency = BusBW / NIC_line_rate.
 Where results are compared to AllReduce under identical parameters, the BusBW ratio (AllGather / AllReduce) quantifies the fabric overhead attributable to the reduce phase.

 ## Collective Communication Library Bus Bandwidth Summary